nicolaprezza/cw-dBg/README.md

 # cw-dBg: the compressed weighted de Bruijn graph

-Author: Nicola Prezza (nicola.prezza@gmail.com)
+Author: Nicola Prezza.
 Joint work with Giuseppe Italiano, Blerina Sinaimeri, Rossano Venturini

 ### Description

 **Warning: experimental code.
-Runs only on small files (dBg construction is not optimized)**
+Runs only on small files (dBg construction is not yet optimized)**

 This library builds a compressed representation of the weighted de Bruijn graph.
 The underlying graph topology is stored using the BOSS representation, while the weights are differentially encoded and sampled on a spanning tree of the graph.
 Typically, in a 30x-covered dataset the weights are squeezed down to about 3 bits per distinct k-mer.
 On top of this, the BOSS representation takes about 4 bits per distinct k-mer.